 Microsoft was highly critical of the ruling and alleged bias in favor of the prosecution.

 The government also ruled that the company should be divided into two, thus creating two separate entities.
 One would be solely for the Windows operating system, while the other entity would be responsible for all other software products offered by Microsoft.

 The ruling was challenged by Microsoft, and an appeals court overturned the ruling.
 However, it did successfully set a precedent that is echoed in calls for breaking up big tech among progressive American politicians.
 For example, many lawmakers suggest that Amazon should be divided into two separate entities, one for e-commerce and the other for the Amazon Web System.

 Despite the apparent deterioration in the enforcement of antitrust laws in the U.S. in recent years, the Microsoft case was instrumental in creating a market environment favorable for the emergence of the biggest companies today, such as Google and Apple.

-- CFI is the official provider of the global Certified Banking & Credit Analyst (CBCA)™ certification program, designed to help anyone become a world-class financial analyst.
+- CFI is the official provider of the global Commercial Banking & Credit Analyst (CBCA)™ certification program, designed to help anyone become a world-class financial analyst.
 To keep advancing your career, the additional resources below will be useful:

 - Clayton Antitrust Act

 - Barriers to Entry